RoyalHaskoningDHV/konform/README.md

 # Portable validations for Kotlin
 Note: this project was forked because its original maintainer seems to have abandoned it.
-All credit for contributions goes go to their authors.
+All credit for contributions goes to their authors.
 We would like to thank [Niklas Lochschmidt](https://twitter.com/niklas_l) for starting this project and contributing almost all work so far.

   - **✅ Type-safe DSL**